GLITCH-hash01/ExpenseTracker/BACKEND/README.md

 - Shifting to PostgreSQL: In the future, we plan to migrate our database to PostgreSQL for improved performance and scalability.

-If you have any questions or need further assistance, please don't hesitate to contact us.
-Thank you for using our expense tracking application!